Chart Color Schemes

 Educational outcomes in Redfern fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational attainment in Redfern is notably high, with 56.5% of residents aged 15 years and above possessing university qualifications.
-This figure exceeds the national average of 30.4% and the NSW state average of 32.2%.
-The most common qualification held by residents is a Bachelor degree at 36.7%, followed by postgraduate qualifications (16.4%) and graduate diplomas (3.4%).
-Vocational pathways account for 20.0% of qualifications, with advanced diplomas making up 9.8% and certificates comprising 10.2%.
+Redfern's educational attainment is notably higher than national averages.
+Among residents aged 15+, 56.5% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+Bachelor degrees are the most common at 36.7%, followed by postgraduate qualifications (16.4%) and graduate diplomas (3.4%).
+Vocational pathways account for 20.0%, with advanced diplomas at 9.8% and certificates at 10.2%.

 Frequently Asked Questions - Education